sorifulislam111/AQI-Tracker-India/README.md

 - **Mapping:** Geospatial data representation for geographical insights.

 ## Data Insights
-- **Pollution Levels:** Highlights average AQI and pollutant readings across different cities.
+- **Pollution Levels:** The dashboard highlights average AQI and pollutant readings across different cities, helping users identify pollution hotspots and compare cities' air quality.
-- **Geographical Overview:** A map section displays air quality across various regions, offering a quick visual assessment of pollution levels.
+- **Geographical Overview:** A map section provides a quick visual assessment of air quality across various regions, aiding in identifying areas in need of intervention.
+- **Historical AQI Trends:** Track long-term changes in air quality to identify improvements or worsening pollution levels over time.

 ## Dataset
 The dataset used for this project can be found [here](https://github.com/sorifulislam111/AQI-Tracker-India/blob/main/City_AQI_Data_India.csv).
 It contains air quality readings for multiple cities in India, including key pollutants such as CO, SO2, NOx, and the AQI.
 The data is provided in a CSV format, with daily records.